refinajs/refina/docs/guide/essentials/view.md

 Since the states is shared between all the instances of the view, you SHOULD be careful when using states in a view.
 :::

-## Difference between View and Component {#view-vs-component}
+## Differences between View and Component {#view-vs-component}

 View can be regarded as a simplified version of a component.

-The main differences are:
+The major differences are:

 - Components are registered as context functions, while views are just normal functions.
 - Each component instance has its own states, while all the instances of a view share the same states.